joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

   Slicing dialog background not using style resource Catch exception raised when opening external doc without default app associated.
-  Small intermittent bug where platlet would not save path in editor parameters
+  Small intermittent bug where platlet would not save path in editor parameters Intermittent fault where image would not change when different library objects added

 Changed
   Disable slice controls while copying to SD card
   Sort texture names in platelet tool
-  Default texture depth changed from 1.0 to 0.5

-  Default Bill of Materials is now an xlsx not a docx.
+  Default texture depth changed from 1.0 to 0.5 Default Bill of Materials is now an xlsx not a docx.
 Columns match output from slice
   Insert File/Reference File/Open FIle/Save As initial directory set to project folder Moved the 4 paste buttons under a ribbonmenubtton to save screen space.
   Replaced separate duplicate/unreferenced vertice fixer by a single one that does both and is faster

 Added
+  Textured disc/cyclinders
   Folder for user platelet textures.
 C:\programdata\barnacle\textures Checkbox to centre texture or tile across platelet Clone button.
 Makes duplicate of object in exactly the same place